 'I was approaching my 40th birthday and that's the point you look at what you've achieved and start analysing where you're going and where you wanna be in the future and you start thinking... so yeah, I made a big lifestyle change.'

-He explained: 'Carbs are a big thing.
-The more you understand it and the more you look into it, you see that there are so many carbohydrates involved in sugar as well.'
+'Carbs are a big thing,' he explained to the Radio Times.
+'The more you understand it and the more you look into it, you see that there are so many carbohydrates involved in sugar as well.'

 Tom earned his Michelin stars through his pub the Hand and Flowers, and explained that as well as sweet treats and carbs he also cut alcohol from his diet to ditch the pounds.

-He said, 'I own pubs and, you know, I'm quite good at tasting.
+'I own pubs and, you know, I'm quite good at tasting,' he detailed.
 'So I knocked all booze on the head.
-Stopped drinking, went completely teetotal.
+Stopped drinking, went completely teetotal.'

 'I went, right, I'm not drinking.
 That's it.
 No more.
 Then for Christmas my wife Beth bought me tickets to go and see a live band once a month.
 So I said, I'll have a drink on those nights.
-But it petered out pretty much after that and now I don't miss it.
+But it petered out pretty much after that and now I don't miss it.'

 'Every now and then I think, "I could have a drink," and then I just think, "There's no point; I won't have one".'